 Famous Sayings & Quotes

-A small but fine collection of smart quotes and famous sayings, puns, aphorisms: humor and fun with and about words: quotations and puns help students to learn about homophony and polysemy.
+A small but fine collection of distinguished quotes and marvelous sayings.
+Quotations and sayings can help students to learn about homophony and polysemy.
 They learn to distinguish between words with similar sounds or spellings and learn about multiple meanings of words with a large semantic field.
 Furthermore, idiom-based jokes provide memorable contexts for idioms, which are notoriously difficult to memorize.
-Thus quotations and puns, help to facilitate the transition to a new language.
+Thus, the quotes in this list, help to facilitate the transition to a new language.

 The origin of a saying is mostly unknown.
 Many famous English sayings have come from other languages (e.g. Latin, Greek, French, German),